jswny/nitro4all/readme.md

 # Nitro4All [![Build Status](https://travis-ci.com/jswny/nitro4all.svg?branch=master)](https://travis-ci.com/jswny/nitro4all)
 Nitro4All is a Discord bot which allows all users to use Nitro (animated) emojis.

 It will react to any message containing a Nitro-only emoji from a user who does not have Nitro with the emoji itself.

 Nito4All only works with Nitro emojis from the server in which the message it is reacting to had been sent.

 ![Demo GIF](images/demo.gif)

+## Features
+- Drop-in functionality (no configuration needed, just invite and go)
+- Doesn't require any special syntax (uses normal Discord emoji syntax)
+- Allows users to still use the built-in Discord emoji selection features
+- Requires minimal permissions

+## Permissions
+Nitro4All requires the following permissions:
+1. `Send Messages` - for sending messages in response to commands (see below)
+2. `Add Reactions` - for adding animated reactions to messages (core functionality)
+3. `Read Message History` - necessary in order for adding reactions to function properly.
+Without this, the bot cannot see the message it needs to react to.

 ## Clyde Bot
 Since users without Nitro cannot use Nitro emojis directly, they may sometimes get messages from the built-in Discord bot named "Clyde".
 There is no way to disable this.